Realizing that I shouldn’t be content with just sending out

 RewriteRule ^/mt/mt-comments.cgi$ - [F,L]

-The next step is to modify your /etc/pf.conf file
+The next step is to modify your /etc/pf.conf

-to allow for the blocking.
-This new rules are shown below:
+blocking.
+The new rules are shown below:

 table <http_always_allowed> { 192.168.1.0/24 }